Xiangkhouang: Geography

-Xiangkhouang province covers an area of 15880 km2 and has a largely mountainous topography.
-The province borders Luang Prabang province to the northwest, Houaphanh province to the northeast, Vietnam to the east, Bolikhamsai province to the southeast, and Vientiane province to the southwest.
+Xiangkhouang province covers an area of 15880 km2 and has a mostly mountainous topography.
+It borders Luang Prabang province to the northwest, Houaphanh province to the northeast, Vietnam to the east, Bolikhamsai province to the southeast, and Vientiane province to the southwest.
 The capital is Phonsavan.
 Xiangkhouang and Vientiane provinces are part of the Nam Ngum River watershed.

 Apart from floodplains, the largest expanse of level land in the country is on the province's Xiangkhoang Plateau.
 This area is characterized by rolling hills and grassland whose elevation averages 1300 m.
 The country's highest peak, Phou Bia (2820 m), rises at the southern side of the plateau, while the Plain of Jars is at the plateau's centre.

 The province is 400 km northeast of Vientiane.
 Phou Bia, at 2,700 m elevation, is the highest peak in the province, and the highest in Laos.
 The capital city is at an elevation of about 1,000 m above mean sea level (AMSL), with Kham District in a low-laying basin at an elevation of about 600 m AMSL.

 Protected areas

 Nam Et-Phou Louey is a National Biodiversity Conservation Area (NBCA) which covers an area of 5,959 km^{2} in Xiangkhouang, Houaphanh, and Luang Prabang provinces.
 The park consists mainly of mountains and hills, with elevations ranging between 336 and 2257 metres.
 The area is the source of some rivers.
 It is named after the Nam Et River and Phou Louey ("Forever") Mountain.

-The area has a number of endangered species including tiger, leopard, clouded leopard, Asian golden cat, marbled cat, civet, gaur, Sambar deer, white-cheeked gibbon, sun bear, black bear, Asian elephant, dhole, hornbill and three species of otter.
+The area has endangered species including tiger, leopard, clouded leopard, Asian golden cat, marbled cat, civet, gaur, Sambar deer, white-cheeked gibbon, sun bear, black bear, Asian elephant, dhole, hornbill and three species of otter.

 Administrative divisions

 The province is composed of eight districts which cover a total land area of 15880 km2.
-Thathom District was moved to Xaisomboun province in January 2006.